 Despite great efforts by the Inquisition and by the Nazis to exterminate shamans because they were seen as subversive, they are still alive and well today practicing their skills in many parts of the world.
 While not everyone can apprentice with a traditional shaman or become an official shaman today, it is still possible to practice the techniques of shamanism for gaining physical, mental, and spiritual health, accumulating vitality and power, and for self-development.
 In addition through shamanic practice one learns respect for the physical environment and learns to live more in balance with the earth and its creatures.

 There are a number of advantages of seeing a shamanic practitioner in addition to seeking allopathic medical assistance.
 One is that the shamanic practitioner will include the energetic dimension as well the spiritual aspects of the situation.
 They are also able to call in their helping spirits to assist you in the healing so you get multiple helpers for the price of one.
 Another difference is that a shamanic practitioner is clear about the patients responsibility to take part in healing themselves.
 Their point of view is that no one can be healed unless they give their complete permission for the healing and take responsibility for their part in it.

-Because of our limited budget and staffing it is not possible for us to vet or screen each and every shamanic practitioner who advertises with us or whose name is on various lists held by organizations that advertise with us.
-Therefore we have established the following policy.
-If we receive three complaints by three different people regarding a practitioner we will no longer list them.
+Our shamanic resource directory is designed to help you find whatever resources you are seeking to support you in your journey on your shamanic path.
+Everyone listed in our directory is a member of our organization.
+Because of our limited budget and staffing it is not possible for us to vet or screen each and every service provider who advertises with us or whose name is on various lists held by organizations that advertise with us.
+Therefore we have established this code of ethics, which everyone listed on our website agrees to as a guide for maintaining the utmost integrity.
+If we receive three complaints by three different people regarding a practitioner we no longer list them.